 Also, the thing that I think sets my chicken salad apart from other recipes is the fresh dill.
 I absolutely love it and when we served these at the party I had so many people comment on how much they liked the fresh dill in my chicken salad recipe.

 This is one of my go-to summer meals because it's cool and refreshing, AND you can make one big batch and it will stay good in the fridge for 5 days.
 Which means less time cooking and more time at the pool having fun.
 It's perfect for picnics as well and makes such a nice change from regular lunch meat or boring PB&J's that my kids want every. single. day.

 Some of my other favorite summer meals are BLT pasta salad, Doritos taco salad, grilled veggie quesadillas, and bbq chicken cobb salad.
 All of them are fairly quick and easy and don't leave you feeling heavy and sluggish on hot days.

-How to Prep the Chicken for Chicken Salad
+How to prep chicken for this Chicken Salad Recipe

 I prefer a rough chop on my chicken for chicken salad sandwiches, but some people prefer the meat to be shredded.
 Either approach works so go with what you like best!